 Depression affects seniors differently than it affects younger people.
 It is not uncommon for depression in the elderly to occur with other medical conditions and last for a longer period of time.

 When seniors are suffering with depression and other mental illnesses, their chances of developing cardiac disease also increase.
 This mental ailment can also affect a senior’s ability to properly rehabilitate.
 When depression is present in conjunction with other health conditions such as hypertension the chances for the senior to die from that illness increase.
-For example, seniors who are depressed and have a heart attack are more likely to die than seniors who are not depressed.
+For example, depressed seniors who have a heart attack are more likely to die than not depressed seniors.
 This is why it is important for family members and caregivers to make sure seniors are diagnosed and treated for depression even if the depression is not considered severe.

 How Insomnia and Depression Are Related

 One of the most common symptoms of depression in people of all ages is insomnia.
-However, it has also been shown that insomnia is considered a risk factor for the recurrence of depression, especially in seniors.
+However, doctors consider insomnia a risk factor for the recurrence of depression, especially in seniors.

-Insomnia is typically treated with medications to help a person sleep such as hypnotic drugs such as Ambien ratherthan drugs such as benzodiazepines like Xanax.
-Antidepressants can be prescribed to treat both conditions.
+Insomnia is typically treated with medications to help a person sleep such as hypnotic drugs such as Ambien rather than drugs such as benzodiazepines like Xanax.
+Doctors can prescribe antidepressants to treat both conditions.
 However, if medication does not resolve the issue, the senior may be referred to a psychiatrist or a psychologist.

 There are several risk factors that family members and caregivers should be mindful of when caring for an elderly loved one.
 The risk factors include:

 - Being single